 Full Clip Edition

-Gearbox Software announced at the 2016 Game Awards that they would be publishing Bulletstorm: Full Clip Edition in April 2017.
-It has updated visuals, remastered audio effects, six new levels for Echo Mode and a new Overkill Campaign Mode.
+Gearbox Software announced at the 2016 Game Awards that they would be publishing a remastered version of the game titled Bulletstorm: Full Clip Edition in April 2017 for the PC, PlayStation 4 and Xbox One platforms.

 PC System Requirements